SynthstromAudible/DelugeFirmware/docs/community_features.md

           all the way up (with notes as played), and then down reversing the order of played notes.
         - `Random` (RAND) will choose a random note each time.
-If the Octave Mode is set to something different than Random, then the pattern will play, in the same octave, the same number of random notes as notes are in the held chord and then move to a different scale based on the Octave Mode.
+If the Octave Mode is set to something different than Random, then the pattern will play, in the same octave, the same number of random notes as notes are in the held chord and then move to a different octave based on the Octave Mode.
           Tip: Set also Octave Mode to Random to have the equivalent to the old `Random` mode.
     - **`Rhythm`** (RHYT) (unpatchet parameter, assignable to golden knobs):
       This parameter will play silences in some of the steps.
-This menu option show zeroes and dashes, "0" means "play note", and "-" means "don't play note (or play a silence)".
+This menu option show zeroes and dashes, "0" means "play note", and "-" means "don't play note" (or play a silence).
       The available options are:
       <details>
       <summary>Rhythm Options</summary>